-Before you start a tenancy most private landlords ask you for at least one month’s rent in advance, as well as a tenancy deposit.
+Before you start a tenancy most private landlords ask you to pay at least one month’s rent in advance.
+This covers your first rent payment.

-If you pay monthly, you pay a month’s rent at the start of every monthly period.
-If you pay weekly, you pay a week’s rent at the start of every weekly period.
+- if you pay monthly, you pay a month’s rent at the start of every monthly period

-At the end of the tenancy, your last payment of rent will be a month before the date your tenancy ends.
+At the end of the tenancy, your last payment of rent will be a week or month before the date your tenancy ends.

 Always ask the landlord or letting agent for a receipt for any money you have paid and check when your rent payments are due.